How to Count Coins: A Step-by-Step Guide for Teaching Money

 Students:

-- Take a penny and add it in the penny column
+- Take a penny and add it to the penny column

 - Touch each penny as they count with me, “one, two”.